dsccommunity/xPSDesiredStateConfiguration/.github/ISSUE_TEMPLATE/Problem_with_resource.md

     Write N/A under any headers that do not apply to your issue, or if the information is not available.

     NOTE!
-Any sensitive information should be obfuscated.
+Sensitive information should be obfuscated.

     PLEASE KEEP THE HEADERS.